 Uncooked Manicotti or Cannelloni can be frozen in air tight containers or bags.
 They will keep for up to 1-2 months.

-How to Cook Frozen Manicotti or Cannelloni
+How to Cook Frozen Cannelloni

 Place frozen pasta in a baking pan and cover with desired sauce, cover the pan with foil and bake for approximately 35 minutes.
 Let stand 5-10 minutes before serving.